- Are you interested in Nursing

 2. Completion of the 3rd semester or intermediate level foreign language

 5. NURS 100 Pharmacology for Nursing (see Course Prerequisite #7 above).

 PLEASE NOTE that any applicant who is not enrolled on the first day of the fall semester for any reason (including alternate status or personal choice) must re-apply during the next application cycle if admission is desired for the following year.
 The multi-criterion selection process will again be applied to the subsequent applicant pool, which means that the competitive score could change (i.e. it could go up or down).
 Alternate numbers are assigned by score group to all applicants who passed TEAS in Phase 2, with the lowest numbers (called up first) assigned to the highest score groups.
 Applicants who held alternate status in previous cycles will be given priority for selection as space allows if they are in a top 40% score group in the pool to be admitted.

 Other Entry Requirements: All students must comply with the health and safety requirements of the clinical facilities with which the school is affiliated.
-These include health screening, immunizations, CPR, criminal background checks, drug screening, respiratory mask fit testing, and confidentiality agreement.
-Also required is a new student orientation session held in May or June prior to fall enrollment.
-At the orientation session, these entry requirements will be discussed in detail, as well as the potential impact upon licensure of criminal convictions.
+These include health screening, immunizations, BLS Healthcare Provider Certification, criminal background checks, drug screening, respiratory mask fit testing, and confidentiality agreement.
+Also required are two student orientation sessions held in May AND August prior to fall enrollment.
+At the orientation sessions, these entry requirements will be discussed in detail, as well as the potential impact upon licensure of criminal convictions.
 Approximate program costs are a listed on the MCCSN website.

 ADN-BSN Collaborative with CSU MontereyBay:

 Students who are interested in preparing for the ADN-to-BSN Collaborative with CSU Monterey Bay can find the program of study at the link below, or visit the CSUMB website www.csumb.edu/nursing